nginxinc/nginx-wiki/source/start/topics/tutorials/debugging.rst

 Introduction
 ------------
-Nginx has wide range of debugging features, including detailed debug log.
+NGINX has wide range of debugging features, including detailed debug log.

-.. note:: Most debugging nits are only activated when nginx compiled with *--with-debug* configure argument.
+.. note:: Most debugging nits are only activated when NGINX compiled with *--with-debug* configure argument.